Loyola University Maryland

 Test Anxiety

-Some amount of anxiety around testing is, of course, expected.
+Some amount of anxiety around testing is, of course, expected and normative.
 Without it, you might not study or concentrate adequately.
 When excessive, however, such anxiety can interfere with test-taking.
 As with any kind of anxiety, test anxiety involves distressing levels of physical symptoms, such as rapid heartbeat, sweating, trembling, nausea and lightheadedness.
 It also involves cognitive interference, like "blanking out," difficulty understanding questions, and trouble organizing one's thoughts.
 It can also lead to panic attacks and the feeling that one must leave the room.

 Obsessions and Compulsions